Carbon Ceramic vs Cast Iron Brakes: Real Tradeoffs

 Don’t mix up “material” with “system”

-A carbon-ceramic rotor handling heat does not mean your pad, fluid, caliper seals, or cooling plan are ready for repeated track braking.
-If you track, plan the whole stack.
+Just because a carbon-ceramic rotor can take the heat doesn’t mean your pads, fluid, caliper seals, and cooling plan are ready for lap after lap.
+If you’re going to track it, plan the whole stack.

 The money talk

-Cast iron is mostly casting + machining at huge volume.
-Carbon ceramic is materials + long thermal cycles + tighter inspection and scrap risk.
+Cast iron is mostly casting and machining, done at enormous volume.
+Carbon ceramic is exotic materials, long thermal cycles, and tighter inspection — with real scrap risk along the way.

 Why cast iron is cheaper